ramit21/docker-demo/README.md

 	docker-compose logs -f my-demo-webapp
 	```

-3. Note that both he containers have been created in a common network.
+3. Note that both the containers have been created in a common network.
 Hence if you run an exec bash to one of them, you should be able to ping the other.

 	```
 	docker container ls